digiscot/digiscot-website/pages/evolution/digital-pioneers/sve.md

 ### What motivated you?

-In 2015 SVE welcomed a new CEO, Natalie Masterson.
+In 2015 SVE welcomed a new CEO, <a target='_blank' href="https://uk.linkedin.com/in/natalie-masterson-5335b878">Natalie Masterson</a>.
 I would say that Natalie was instrumental in encouraging and motivating the team to make digital change.
 Natalie came to us from an organisation that used digital and social media regularly, so not only was she a motivation but also a source of great support and knowledge.

 ### How did you go about it?

 We started by identifying what we hoped to achieve.
-Our use of Slack came about because although we’re a small team, we have a lot of flexible working and home working so it could be difficult to know who was doing what.
+Our use of <a target='_blank' href="https://slack.com/">Slack</a> came about because although we’re a small team, we have a lot of flexible working and home working so it could be difficult to know who was doing what.
 It’s also a means of sharing work and collaborating on projects from separate locations.

 We also knew from previous feedback that there is still a lack of knowledge regarding what TSI’s do in the local area.
 We wanted to use social media more effectively to market ourselves and engage with our local stakeholders.